OpenNebula/docs/source/advanced_components/ddc/default.rst

 Default Infrastructure Provision
 ================================

 In this section you can see how to easily deploy a fully operational cluster with ``oneprovision``.
-This is a cluster with all the resources needed to deploy a Virtual Machine.
-It includes the hosts, datastores and Virtual Networks.
+This is a cluster with all the resources needed to deploy a virtual machine, it includes hosts, datastores and virtual networks.
+You will also see some examples about how to deploy the virtual machine and ssh to it.

 Default Templates
 -----------------